libretiny-eu/libretiny/docs/flashing/tools/adr.md

 It is enabled by default (using the `LT_AUTO_DOWNLOAD_REBOOT` option).
 It works by listening to incoming UART data, and checking if it matches a command that the flashing program would send.
 If it does, a chip reboot is performed and the uploading process starts.

 !!! note
-	ADR will only work if there's already a recent build of LibreTuya flashed to the device (and if the device doesn't bootloop or freeze immediately).
+	ADR will only work if there's already a recent build of LibreTiny flashed to the device (and if the device doesn't bootloop or freeze immediately).

 ## Beken 72xx